-The thyroid gland has profound impact on the metabolism of nutrients and produces hormones that affect the body in many ways, including digestion, respiration, body temperature regulation, cholesterol levels, cardiovascular system, menstrual cycles, weight gain and multiple others.
+The thyroid gland has a profound impact on the metabolism of nutrients and produces hormones that affect the body in many ways, including digestion, respiration, body temperature regulation, cholesterol levels, cardiovascular system, menstrual cycles, weight gain and multiple others.
 Certain thyroid conditions impact nutrition needs differently and have different outcomes, and RD’s can help the patient understand how their diet should change to manage their condition and prevent worsening.
 For example, hypothyroidism, or underactive thyroid, commonly leads to weight gain and constipation while hyperthyroidism, or overactive thyroid, usually leads to weight loss and diarrhea.
 RD’s help the patient make healthy and appropriate food choices for their specific case.

 Adrenal dysregulation occurs as a long-term outcome of continuous stress and elevated cortisol levels and is related to the ineffective response of the hypothalamic-pituitary-adrenal (HPA) axis.
 It is suggested that the optimization of nutritional status may improve the response of the HPA axis to stress.
 Registered Dietitians meet with patients and ensure that their diets are adequate with the nutrients suggested to show improvement, including magnesium, vitamin C and omega-3 polyunsaturated fats.
 They may also assess the patient to determine if a multivitamin or supplement would be beneficial.

-Endometriosis is a chronic inflammatory, hormone-dependent condition in which clumps of tissue similar to the lining of the uterus grow outside of the uterus, usually on the ovaries, the fallopian tubes, the outer wall of the uterus, the intestines, or other organs in the belly.
+Endometriosis is a chronic inflammatory, a hormone-dependent condition in which clumps of tissue similar to the lining of the uterus grow outside of the uterus, usually on the ovaries, the fallopian tubes, the outer wall of the uterus, the intestines, or other organs in the belly.
 Current scientific evidence suggests that the diet and lifestyle may impact the presence of inflammation in the body, estrogen activity, menstrual cycle and prostaglandin metabolism.
 Diets deficient in nutrients result in changes in lipid metabolism, oxidative stress and promote genetic abnormalities that may be involved in the progression of endometriosis.
 Registered Dietitians help women living with Endometriosis understand their diagnosis and how their dietary choices may impact their condition.
 They also teach women how to make healthy lifestyle and dietary choices to help lessen the side effects and potentially reduce pain and discomfort.

 Nutrition plays a vital role in one’s ability to conceive, as well as the health of your baby after conception.
 Being both overweight and underweight can affect female fertility and Registered Dietitians can help to achieve optimal body weight and nutrient status for fertility.
-Having a diet with adequate folate and iron, as well as healthy fats can compliment medical therapy for increasing fertility.
+Having a diet with adequate folate and iron, as well as healthy fats can complement medical therapy for increasing fertility.
 Once pregnant, nutrition plays a vital role in the short term and long term health of both the mother and child.
-Learn more about fertility: https://www.nutriprocan.ca/fertility-and-nutrition-for-women/
+Learn more about fertility: https://nutriprocan.ca/fertility-and-nutrition-for-women/